Stolpersteine in Plzeň Region

 Generally, the stumbling blocks are posed in front of the building where the victims had their last self-chosen residence.
-The name of the Stolpersteine in Czech is: Kameny zmizelých, stones of the disappeared.

-The lists are sortable; the basic order follows the alphabet according to the last name of the victim.

 Horažďovice

 First written reference indicates that ten Jewish families were living in the town in 1618.
 A Jewish cemetery existed since 1619.
-The original Horažd'ovice Synagogue, built in 1684, was destroyed by the Great Fire of 1868.
+The original Horažďovice Synagogue, built in 1684, was destroyed by the Great Fire of 1868.
 A new synagogue was built on the same site.
 In 1901, the synagogue underwent a major renovation.
 Jakub Kohn, a prominent Horažd'ovice trader, bought the interior furnishings of the Synagogue of Polish Jews in Vienna and brought it to his hometown.
-Last Rabbi of Horažďovice was Martin Friedmann (1887–1931), from 1931 until 1941 there was only a lay leader, Adolf Popper, in this city.
+Last Rabbi of Horažďovice was Martin Friedmann (1887–1931), from 1931 until 1941 there was only a lay leader, Adolf Popper, in this town.

 During the Nazi rule in Czechoslovakia the synagogue was used as a storehouse.
 The ten Torah scrolls from the synagogue were rescued by London's Westminster Synagogue in 1964.
 The Memorial Scrolls Trust repaired them and loans them to synagogues throughout the world so that they can commemorate the perished Jewish communities of Bohemia.
 Westminster Synagogue also has produced a book about Horažďovice's Jewish community and its fate.
 Their members visited Horažďovice with Shlomo Fischl, the last living holocaust survivor of Horažďovice.
 He guided the group and gave first-hand testimony of the deportations to Theresienstadt on 26 November 1942, recorded on video by Westminster Synagogue.
-In 1980, the synagogue was destroyed by the Communist regime.
+In 1980, the synagogue was destroyed by the Communists.

-Today, not a single Jew is living in the city.
+Today, not a single Jew is living in the town.